sebanti10/sequelize-orm/README.md

 You can switch to different relational databases by following the steps mentioned below:
  1. Go to /src/controllers/ormController.js
- 2. Uncomment the desired code as explained below-
+ 2. Uncomment the desired code as explained below- <br>
 	**- SQLite:** Uncomment option 1 (line 6)

 		//1.
 Passing a connection URI (for sqlite)